hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 ```

-It has below parameters.
+Management configuration has the following parameters.

-- `enabled`: This attribute should be set to `true` to be enable to run Management Center.
+- `enabled`: Set to `true` to enable Management Center.
-- `url`: It is the URL where Management Center will work.
+- `url`: The URL where Management Center will run.
-- `updateInterval`: It specifies the time frequency (in seconds) for which Management Center will take information from Hazelcast cluster.
+- `updateInterval`: The time frequency (in seconds) for which Management Center will take information from the Hazelcast cluster.